Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 Wild dogs hanging out on top of the Marble Mountains

-A marble statue on top of the Marble Mountains, with a hotel and the ocean in the background.
+A marble statue on top of the Marble Mountains in Da Nang

 One of the marble statues (with a view overlooking the ocean behind it)